alexbeltran/gobacnet/README.md

+# Introduction
+gobacnet is a client for bacnet written exclusively with go.
+The goal is to only offer a client and a test server application.

+**NOTE:** This code is very experimental and therefore should not be used in anything you want working.
+There are many changes being made and I cannot guarantee compatibility between versions.
+Many features of the protocol are missing and will be added overtime.

+# Contributing
+Contributions are more then welcome for this project.
+Use golint for formatting and be sure to include test coverage on any new additions.

 # License
 This library is heavily based on the BACnet-Stack library originally written by Steve Karg and therefore is released under the same license as his project.